 Let’s face it, we’re all just here for the football.

 I call it the ‘Gus Levy Syndrome.’
-In the madcap Pulitzer Prize winning novel, A Confederacy of Dunces1)The author, John Kennedy Toole, taught at the local university, and apparently some of the characters were drawn from his friends and colleagues in the Department of English. the feckless protagonist Ignatius Riley starts an upheaval in a shirt factory owned by one Gus Levy.
+In the madcap Pulitzer Prize winning novel, A Confederacy of Dunces1)The author, John Kennedy Toole, taught at here at UL, and apparently some of the characters were drawn from his friends and colleagues in the Department of English.
+I knew some of these people. the feckless protagonist Ignatius Riley starts an upheaval in a shirt factory owned by one Gus Levy.
 Although Levy is furious about it all, he can hardly complain.
 He rarely visits the factory, preferring to simply derive a hefty income from the declining and derelict business.

 If up this point I have been too subtle about who is responsible for our governmental problems, let me be frank (note picture, pun intended):